ptbjack/Library/Mi/Main/Formulas of sexuation.md

 * The phallic function is not masculine: what we perceive as "masculinity" and "femininity" are different ways of its deployment.
 "Putting it on" suggests femininity.

-* "Feminine [[anxiety]]": anxiety pertaining to femininity as essentially a masquerade.
+* "[[Feminine anxiety]]": anxiety pertaining to femininity as essentially a masquerade.
-    * Not a dread of being punished for stealing the father's property, but more fundamentally, the anxiety of literally *being nothing*.
-    * The subject hinges on the mask, under the mask, there is nothing but sheer ontological anxiety.
-    * Lacan: this **radical ontological anxiety is the prerogative of subjectivity as such.
-Subject as such is feminine.**
-        * Man believes that he is (exists), "male anxiety" usually stops at castration anxiety.
-Man is the subject who believes he is man.
-Masculinity is a question of belief based on, and sustained by, the repression of castration.
 * **Masculinity is a matter of belief, femininity is a matter of pretense.**

 ---
 # References